Gia1987/CV/README.md

 **United Response** London (Jun 2015 to Nov 2017)
 *Support Worker*

-- Checked residents’ needs and progress
-- Provided physical care, which could include bathing, dressing and feeding
 - Provided one-to-one counselling or group therapy sessions
 - Taught daily living skills like budgeting, shopping and claiming benefits
-- Provided leisure and creative activities in a safe and supportive setting
-- Helped residents to deal with problems and become independent
-- Talked with residents' families and arranging family and home visits

 **ASARA Trasporti** Olbia, Italy (Apr 2013, Oct 2014)
 *Professional Driver*
-- Transported passengers & employees to and from terminals.
-- Loaded and unloaded luggage.
-- Provided customer service to ensure customers' safety and satisfaction.
-- Conducted daily bus inspection.

 **O.F.T.A.L** Macomer, Italy (Jan 2009, Oct 2012)
 *Voluntary*
-- Transported of sick people to Lourdes (pilgrims)

 ## Network
 <p align='center'>